festim-dev/FESTIM/docs/source/userguide/beginners_guide.rst

 Discourse Forum
 -----------------

-Join the FESTIM community on our [Discourse Forum](https://festim.discourse.group/).
+Join the FESTIM community on our https://festim.discourse.group.
 Engage in discussions, ask questions, and connect with other users.
 This is a collaborative space where you can share your experiences and seek assistance.

 ----------------------
 Where can I find help?